 C-FC is a closed campus.
 No student visitors are allowed during the school day.
 Parents are welcome to visit school; however, all visitors must check in and out of the main office and wear a visitor badge.
-Due to data and student privacy, parents may not visit their child in the classroom while class is in session.
+Parents may not visit their child in the classroom while class is in session.